JJ-Shep/JJ-Shep/README.md

 I’m interested in: Linux (mainly Arch and Gentoo)

-How to reach me: cesces2005@gmail.com
+How to reach me: Discord - ElusiveNULL#6374

+Alternative: cesces2005@gmail.com